spaceport-dev/.github/profile/README.md

 Groovy enables rapid application development and iteration through its dynamic nature and seamless integration and full interop with the mature Java ecosystem.

-Jetty provides a high-performance web server platform, supporting modern protocols like HTTP/2 and WebSocket, for secure and accessible web applications.
+As a high-performance web server platform, Jetty enables Spaceport's secure and accessible HTTP and WebSocket communications, crucial for delivering robust web applications.

 CouchDB offers a flexible and scalable NoSQL database with built-in replication for reliable data backup and secure storage of evolving data structures, earning it the tagline — relax.

-On the front-end, Spaceport fully recognizes the universal standard of HTML, CSS, and JavaScript.
-It's designed to embrace these core web technologies in their 'vanilla' form, providing intuitive mechanisms that seamlessly extend their capabilities and connect your front-end interactions directly to the Spaceport-powered backend.
+On the front end, Spaceport embraces the universal standards of HTML, CSS, and JavaScript.
+Designed to work seamlessly with these core web technologies in their vanilla form, Spaceport provides intuitive mechanisms to extend their capabilities and directly connect your front-end interactions to its powerful backend.

 ### 2.0.X Pre-release

-Spaceport has been a work in progress for nearly 10 years serving as a framework for many closed-source products, but is being released (eventually) as open source.
-There are some features that are still being built out, but Spaceport offers many mature core features that are ready to use.
-Development is focused on testing, code cleanup, and most importantly, documentation.
-Spaceport 2.1 strives to be a stable release with a fully open-source license.
-For now, Spaceport is closed-sourced, but free to use for both personal and commercial products.
-Contact jeremy@spaceport.com.co for an explicit license, if necessary.
+After nearly a decade of internal use powering numerous closed-source products, Spaceport is preparing for its open-source debut.
+While some features are still under development, Spaceport already offers a robust set of mature core functionalities ready for immediate use.
+Current efforts are heavily focused on comprehensive testing, code refinement, and thorough documentation in anticipation of the fully open-source Spaceport 2.1 stable release.
+In the interim, Spaceport remains closed-source but is freely available for both personal and commercial applications.
+For specific licensing needs, please contact info@spaceport.com.co.

 ### Getting Started

 Spaceport currently offers two Starter Kits to get your application off the ground.

 ##### Port-Echo Starter Kit